 As the seed of a Black Panther family, knowledge was the ultimate weapon of a black man.
 Observing his mother, Afeni Shakur and step-father Matulu Shakur, who’s currently incarcerated, push for justice, equality and urging others to take a stance, made a profound effect on his music.
 His first album “2Pacalyspe Now” release in 1991 shared his philosophy on record with songs like “Brenda’s Got A Baby” and would be the target of hate from former Vice President Dan Quayle to pull his albums off the shelves for promoting violence.

 His chilling portrayal as trigger happy teenager Bishop in the 1992 movie “Juice” and Lucky, a mailman and single father who is the love interest of Janet Jackson’s character Justice in John Singleton’s “Poetic Justice,” solidified Tupac as a serious actor.
 He would appear in an episode of “A Different World” in 1993 along his dear friend Jada Pinkett –Smith, who attended the Baltimore School of The Arts with Shakur.
-In 2014, the late rapper/actor will receive his star on the Hollywood Walk of Fame for his acting career.
+In 2014, the late rapper/actor will receive his star on the Hollywood Walk of Fame for his music career.

 Seventeen years later after his tragic death, his legacy still proves as powerful and fills the void in the world of music – so Tupac’s spirit is still loud.
 Who could forget one of the most talked about moments in music was the hologram that appeared at Coachella festival concert in 2012, performing alongside Snoop Dogg and Dr. Dre brought on full nostalgia and quite frankly, just made me miss his presence even more.
 The eerie appearance also sparked a resurgence in his music and videos.